oixel/isa-design/README.md

-# A Portfolio Website Made in Svelte!
+# Isa's Portfolio
+An architectural portfolio website made in Svelte for practice!